SimDifRandomHD/SimDifRandomHD/docs/index.md

 - 🎵 I love EDM & Country music.
 - 🖼️ I have my own portfolio of websites that I've done.

-## What I'm Up To
+## What Am I Up To?
-- 🔭 I’m currently working on **business**.
+- 🔭 I’m currently working on **business** & Twitch Streams.
 - 🌱 I’m currently learning **Batch Scripting**.
 - 🥅 Goals:
   - Finish learning about Batch Scripting and expand my install scripts.
   - Continue to work and expand my business.
-- ⚡ Fun Fact: I love to play video games.
+- ⚡ Fun Fact: I love people to ask me lots of questions so I can participate in interesting conversations about a wide variety of topics not just confined to technology.

 ## 🌐 Socials/Contacts
 Here are some of my social media handles/contacts:<br/>